pitaj/str_splitter/readme.md

 This could quickly balloon the API surface of `str` which is not ideal.

 Instead, this crate implements a kind of builder API.
 It does this two different ways:
-- using const generic parameters to store the direction and inclusion
+- using const generic parameters
-- using struct wrapper type states to store the direction and inclusion
+- using struct combinators

 Both have almost identical APIs.
 Usage looks like this: